scottgriv/gmail-signature_template/README.md

 1. Clone the repo
 2. Open the directory `professional` or `personal` depending on your choice
+3. Edit the `signature.html` file with your information
+4. To change your profile picture, change the current `URL` with your own `URL` in the `img` tag in `SECTION #1`.
+    - This image must be hosted on the internet.
+You can use [imgur](https://imgur.com/) to host your image.
-3. Open `signature.html` in any browser
+5. Open `signature.html` in any browser to see the changes
-4. Select everything on the screen and copy it to your clipboard
+6. Select everything on the screen and copy it to your clipboard
-5. Open your gmail account, press the settings icon and go to settings
+7. Open your gmail account, press the settings icon and go to settings
-6. In the general tab, scroll down where you can see signature
+8. In the general tab, scroll down where you can see signature
-7. Click on the signature field and paste the previously copied `HTML`
+9. Click on the signature field and paste the previously copied `HTML`
-9. Scroll down and save changes that you just made
+10. Scroll down and save changes that you just made
-10. Press the compose button and you will see your signature populated
+11. Press the compose button and you will see your signature populated

 > [!NOTE]
 > There is a limit of 10,000 characters in Gmail Signature.